SukeLuo/SukeLuo.github.io/dataviz3.md

 Based on the critique above, I redesign the visualization as below:

 ![](/sketch1.jpg)

-In this sketch, I put two different data into separate graph,
+In this sketch, I put different data into two separate graphs, so they have clearer labels on the y-axis.
+I change the color of home value from 2000 into grey, since I want to highlight the drastical home value increase in 2016.
+My redesign version have clean backgrounds now after I remove some grids line.
+The different data would not interfere with each other since their labels of the y-axis are not in the same unit.
+I also change the titles for both graph, one focus on numbers of home value, another focus on the percentage changes.

 ## 3. Test the Solution